 - WorkSafe Victoria Safety Basics webpage Sun Protection where you can download:

 Safe Work Australia

-Guide on exposure to solar ultraviolet radiation (UVR) released in August 2013 this Guide provides practical guidance for persons conducting a business or undertaking and workers about managing health and safety risks associated with exposure to solar ultraviolet radiation (UVR).
+- Guide on exposure to solar UVR updated in March 2020, this Guide provides practical guidance for persons conducting a business or undertaking and workers about managing health and safety risks associated with exposure to solar ultraviolet radiation (UVR).
 It contains information on the risks of solar UVR exposure, the control measures which can be used to help eliminate or minimise, so far as is reasonably practicable, a worker's exposure to solar UVR in the workplace and guidance on how to implement a sun protection program at the workplace.

-- Skin Cancer and outdoor work: a guide for employers [pdf].
+- Skin Cancer and outdoor work: a work health and safety guide [pdf].